mattvenn/printable-diary/README.md

 # Todo

+* can embedded images in svg be used to do rotation of images for title/biz?
 * date on front
 * reverse pics on the business cards
 * select pics from a pool somewhere